isomerpages/pa-cdcnw-deprecated/_programmes/Advocating Green Living/Green Homes at  North West.md

 Residents who meet the following criteria can apply at the following link, with the necessary supporting documents: https://[go.gov.sg/ghnw-123rooms](https://go.gov.sg/ghnw-123rooms).

-For more information, you may contact Nazariah Hasmi at Nazariah_Hasmi@pa.gov.sg.
+For more information, you may contact Siti Nazariah at Nazariah_Hasmi@pa.gov.sg.